bg-write/chatGPT-cheatsheet/README.md

 ## PART A: ChatGPT's Prompt Portal <a name="part-a"></a>

-This section provides a beginner's guide to ChatGPT for non-developers and software engineers who want to use ChatGPT's prompt portal to generate responses to their text inputs.
+Part A provides a beginner's guide to ChatGPT for non-developers and software engineers who want to use ChatGPT's prompt portal to generate responses to their text inputs.

 ## II.
 Getting Started (Prompt Portal) <a name="getting-started-prompt"></a>

 [Return to top](#top)

+This section provides steps for getting started with ChatGPT's prompt portal and how to write your first prompts.

 ### Step-by-Step Guide